Venice in 4 Days: the key elements so you don’t miss anything

 My advice: make sure you are dealing with reputable gondoliers, as there is a lot of roguery and "pirate" gondoliers are not uncommon.
 Another issue is, of course, the price.
 Few things are cheap in Venice.

 Gondola rides are usually charged by time; periods of between 30 and 50 minutes are most common.
 Prices for this time interval range from €20 to €80.
-My advice is to go to Venice knowing all the information about it to avoid unforeseen events.
+My advice is that you go to Venice knowing all the information about it to avoid unforeseen events.
 Here you have detailed information about the prices for a gondola ride.

 Experience Venice by night